Planning Implications for Increased Use of Waste-to-Energy Technologies

 EfW efficiency is around 25 percent due to the steam cycle for electricity generation.
-However, the electrical efficiency of biogas engines, the type that can be fueled by AD byproducts, is around 37 percent.
+However, the electrical efficiency of biogas engines, the type that can be fuelled by AD by-products, is around 37 percent.
 In countries where district heating networks are uncommon, EfW plants tend not to be located close to large numbers of energy users, so the ability to use waste heat from the process to improve overall efficiency is depleted.
-In these instances, many EfW facilities are converting waste materials to waste heat, which Street calls “a major missed opportunity.”
+In these instances, many EfW facilities are converting waste materials to waste heat, which Powell calls “a major missed opportunity.”

 Story by Malcolm Hallsworth, Black & Veatch